 13. Experience the Eureka Uprising at Sovereign Hill

 The Story lives on at Sovereign Hill with Blood on the Southern Cross transforming the entire park into an explosive and immersive sound-and-light show.
 The night time spectacular shares the story of the people of the of the Eureka Uprising, a dramatic battle between gold miners and Government forces at Ballarat, with participants ferried through the night in custom-designed transporters to enjoy the spectacular show.
 Blood on the Southern Cross is one of the most breathtaking and educational experiences at Sovereign Hill with kids and not to be missed.

 The Sovereign Hill Hotel is just a 30 second walk from all the 1850’s action.
 Not only do the comfy family rooms sleep up to six, they dish up a splendid breakfast, so you’ll be ready to start your day of gold rush adventures right.
 I’d highly recommend packaging it up for any family planning to stay late for Blood on the Southern Cross.
 Not only will you enjoy a two-course dinner at the Charlie Napier Hotel or the New York Bakery in Sovereign Hill’s Main Street, but the hotel’s close proximity means you can have the kids in bed as soon as the show finishes.
 Even better if you have to lug them, like I did a snoozy Sugarpuff.

-One of the best things to do in Sovereign Hill is to venture into the goldfields with Sovereign Hill’s Gold Seekers app.
+One of the best things to do in Sovereign Hill is to venture into the goldfields with the Sovereign Hill Gold Seekers app.
 Download the app from the Apple or Android App Stores to go on a journey down one of three Sovereign Hill trails (including one for visitors with limited mobility) with access to stories, facts, images and film along the way.
 Speaking of film, make sure you introduce your kids to what life would have been for them in 1850s Ballarat by watching short film, The Bounty, here or you can watch the short film of our own Sovereign Hill story, below.

 Disclosure: Our experience of Sovereign Hill with kids was hosted, but as always, all opinions, movie making, gold digging and ye olde world antics are our own.